Contrastive Conditional Latent Diffusion for Audio-visual Segmentation

-Results in \tabref{tab:ablation_on_ldm} show that generative models can improve the performance of AVS by providing more meaningful latent space compared with the deterministic models.
-Further, the latent diffusion model provides a more powerful latent space modeling capability than our implemented CVAE counterpart.
+Results in~\tabref{tab:ablation_on_ldm} show that generative models can improve the performance of AVS by yielding more meaningful latent space compared with the deterministic models.
+Additionally, the latent diffusion model (LDM) exhibits a more powerful latent space modeling capability than our implemented CVAE counterpart.
 Note that, as no latent code is involved in \enquote{E-D}, we do not perform contrastive learning.
 For a fair comparison, the contrastive learning objective $\mathcal{L}_\text{contrastive}$ is not involved in \enquote{CVAE} or \enquote{LDM (Ours)} either.